hasharray/hasharray/tutorials/javascript/_posts/2016-05-26-understanding-the-new-language-features-in-ecmascript-2015.md

 ### Const

 `const` follows the same rules as `let`, except that the value is immutable so we can only assign to it once.

 ```javascript
 const PI = 3.14159265359;
 PI = 0; // => Error: PI" is read-only
 ```

+Note that only the identifier is immutable, meaning if its an object, the properties of the object can still be mutated.

 ## Classes